-Southern Italy is the area south of Rome that runs all the way through the heel and toe of the Italian “boot”, together with the island of Sicily.
+Southern Italy is the area south of Rome that forms the heel and toe of the Italian “boot”, along with the island of Sicily.

-Here is the land of sun soaked oranges, outlandish citrons, “green gold” bergamots, and lemons bathed in the warm Mediterranean sea breeze.
+Here is the land of sun soaked oranges, outlandish citrons, “green gold” bergamots, and lemons bathed in the warm breeze of the Mediterranean Sea.

 THE IDEAL CLIMATE AND MORE

-Southern Italy enjoys a balmy Mediterranean climate ideal for citrus crops to thrive.
-The summers here are hot and the winters are warm: in Sicily for example, the average winter temperatures are barely below 12 degrees Celsius.
+Southern Italy enjoys a balmy Mediterranean climate, making it an ideal place for citrus crops to thrive.
+The summers are hot, and the winters are warm.
+In Sicily, for example, the average winter temperature is just under 12 degrees Celsius.

 Take the southernmost tip of the Italian peninsula, Calabria, for instance, where bergamot has found its fertile ground, among other citrus.

 From local food festivals and old sayings to marvelous regional dishes; ever since their introduction in the 11th century by the Arabs, citrus fruit has held a special place in southern Italian culture.

 If your cultural interests tend towards the culinary space, you can look forward to a one-of-a-kind experience on your next holiday in the South.

 In the meantime, try some local specialties at home with our Zesty Food recipes!